 Home Buyers can qualify for FHA Loans With Bad Credit.

 - First Time Home Buyers who have filed Chapter 7 bankruptcy can qualify for FHA Loans 2 year after Chapter 7 Bankruptcy discharged date

 - Home Buyers with prior foreclosure, short sale, or a deed in lieu of foreclosure, the waiting period is 3 years from the recorded date of the DIL/Foreclosure or short sale date

 The 3-year waiting period starts from the date of the sheriff’s sale or the date the name of the homeowner was transferred out of their name into the name of the mortgage lender.

 There are instances where renters get offered to purchase the home they are renting by their landlords.
 For Sale By Owner (FSBO) Homes do happen occassionally.
 Most FSBO homes do not have realtors agent representation.
 The home sellers and buyers normally work the transaction out among themselves.
 Buyers and sellers can hire a realtor to represent them, but who is going to pay them?
 FSBO home transactions should be represented by seller and buyer attorneys.

 There are various types of mortgage loan programs.
 However, FHA Loans is the most popular loan program in the United States for first time home buyers and buyers with less than perfect credit.

-- If a mortgage loan borrower has credit below 580 FICO, they can still qualify for a FHA Loan with an approve/eligible per Automated Underwriting System with 10% down payment.
+- If a borrower has credit below 580 FICO, they can still qualify for an FHA Loan with an approve/eligible per Automated Underwriting System with 10% down payment

-Renters or first time home buyers interested in getting qualified, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Renters or first time home buyers interested in getting qualified, please contact us at Gustan Cho Associates at 1-262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.